joaotavora/eglot/README.md

 [guides][compile-emacs3-official] for doing so.

-When you are content with your tweaks to Eglot (and/or its sibling `:core` packages), submit you patch **💪via email💪** to `bug-gnu-emacs@gnu.org`.
-You may CC the authors/maintainers of packages if you know their emails but it isn't strictly necessary.
+When you are content with your tweaks to Eglot (and/or its sibling `:core` packages), submit your patch **💪via email💪** to `bug-gnu-emacs@gnu.org`.
+You may CC the authors/maintainers of packages if you know their emails, but it isn't strictly necessary.
 We'll guide you if any more steps are needed (like copyright assignments, etc).